 Our research adds to a growing body of work applying network science to the management of complex socio-environmental systems.
-The utility of centrality metrics for guiding invasion management, as found in our study, is expected from longstanding network theory (e.g., \citep{pastor-satorras_immunization_2002}), but their potential to guide management has not been realized for invasive species management at large scales.
-For small and newly-invaded systems, Chadès {\it et al.} \citep{chades_general_2011} found that centrality metrics can actually mislead management.
+The utility of centrality metrics for guiding invasion management, as found in our study, is expected from longstanding network theory (e.g., \cite{pastor-satorras_immunization_2002}), but their potential to guide management has not been realized for invasive species management at large scales.
+For small and newly-invaded systems, Chadès {\it et al.} \cite{chades_general_2011} found that centrality metrics can actually mislead management.
 However, large-scale invasions in real management contexts are inherently a large-network problem.
-While prior studies on invasives in large networks assessed how well network metrics predict spread (e.g., \cite{banks_role_2015, perry_using_2017}, these studies did not compare the performance of network-based management to known-optimal interventions as we do here.
-In another conservation context (conserving species in a food web), at least one prior study compared the performance of network metric-guided management to an optimal approach \citep{mcdonald-madden_using_2016}, but did not test the performance for invasion management and under varying information, budgets, and network size, as we do here.
+While prior studies on invasive species in large networks assessed how well network metrics predict spread (e.g., \cite{banks_role_2015, perry_using_2017}) and examined performance of metrics in prioritizing management actions (e.g., \cite{kvistad2019network}), they did not rigorously compare the performance of network-based management to known-optimal interventions as we do here.
+In another conservation context (conserving species in a food web), at least one prior study compared the performance of network metric-guided management to an optimal approach \cite{mcdonald-madden_using_2016}, but did not test the performance for invasion management and under varying information, budgets, and network size, as in this study.